bczsalba/pytermgui/docs/getting_started.md

 You should not include `[` and `]` delimiters around either arguments.

-As an example, let's add expand our `PTG_CONFIG` from above:
+As an example, let's expand our `PTG_CONFIG` from above:

 ```yaml
 config: {}